 Role of Urban Planners & Government in Branding Process

 Urban Planners try to bring together municipalities of the region and the private sector, as well as non-governmental organizations and intergovernmental organizations, to discuss solutions to environmental challenges, which promote both economic growth and social responsibility.
 Urban Planners thus has a large role to play in city branding.
 Urban Planners, Local Government & State Government work on long term goals and plans for a particular area.
 Policy documents prepared by them governs how an area will look like in future.
 This is of particular importance when a new town or city is being developed with a specific purpose in mind.
-Such examples include setting up Special Economic Zones (SEZs), Industrial Townships, Port Cities, Satellite Cities, IT Hubs or Silicon Valleys.
+Such examples include creating a visual identity, setting up Special Economic Zones (SEZs), Industrial Townships, Port Cities, Satellite Cities, IT Hubs or Silicon Valleys.
 Giving a specific and specialised character & brand to an area requires long term planning.
 For existing cities there can be minor interventions which enhances the existing identity and brand perception of a particular city.
 Old and large cities like Colorado, New York, Amsterdam, Bandung, London, Mumbai etc already have their distinct identity, in such cases government intervention and work is to prepare branding strategy based on the existing advantage of the city.

 How “Brand Perception” influences decision making – Individual & Corporate?